chirpwireless/docs.chirptoken.io/docs/Chirp Network/Blackbird/1 - Safety/health.md

 Indoor gateways with lower gain antennas radiate a maximum of 0.8W, which is also within the maximum level at 1m distance in all countries.

+The SAR (Specific Absorption Rate) needs to be specifically measured.
+As we are FCC and CE certified for our gateway products we are under the maximum limits for sure.
+As you can see from the CE report - page 25/26, the equipment is under the limits for all RF parts - WiFI, LoRa and Cellular (RAK7289CV2) - [CE report](https://downloads.rakwireless.com/LoRa/RAK7289V2/Certification/RAK7289C_RAK7289V2_CE_Certification.pdf).

 For further understanding, the following tools can be used to convert power units:

 1. [Power Conversion - RapidTables.com](https://www.rapidtables.com/convert/power/index.html)